Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 ### Submitting Tasks

 You can submit tasks to an ExecutorService instance many ways.
 The first that was presented, using the `execute()` method, is inherited from the Executor interface, which ExecutorService interface extends.
-The `execute()` method takes a Runnable lambnda expression or instance and completes the task asynchronously.
+The `execute()` method takes a Runnable lambda expression or instance and completes the task asynchronously.
 Because the return type of the method is void, it does not tell us anything about the result of the task.

 > **Note:** The `execute()` method is considered a "fire-and-forget" method, as once it's submitted, the results are not directly available to the calling thread.

-But fortunately, we have the `submit()` methods on the ExecutorService interface too, which like `execute()`, can be used to complete tasks asynchronously.
+But fortunately, we have the `submit()` method on the ExecutorService interface too, which like `execute()`, can be used to complete tasks asynchronously.
 Unlike `execute()`, `submit()` returns a **Future** instance that can be used to determine whether the task is complete.
 It can also be used to return a generic result object after the task has been completed.

 > **Note:** Don't worry if you haven't seen Future or Callable before, we will discuss them shortly.